eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ```

-In this example, you can see a single SSD on `/dev/nvme0n1` with a 931.51 GiB size and a few partition.
+In this example, you can see a single SSD on `/dev/nvme0n1` with a 931.51 GiB size and a few partitions.

-On linux, if you have ncdu installed (it can be installed with `sudo apt install ncdu` on any Debian related distro), you can run `sudo ncdu -x -q /` to get some great insights into which directory and which application is using the most disk space.
-You can interactivly browse into the larger directories to figure out which subdirectories are using most of you disk space.
+On Linux, if you have ncdu installed (it can be installed with `sudo apt install ncdu` on any Debian-related distro), you can run `sudo ncdu -x -q /` to get some great insights into which directory and which application is using the most disk space.
+You can interactively browse into the larger directories to figure out which subdirectories are using most of your disk space.
 It will return something like:

 ```
 ncdu 1.15.1 ~ Use the arrow keys to navigate, press ? for help